 Once the quote is accepted, we can also provide the working drawings and a producer statement (PS1).
 Allow 10-15 working days for standard designs.
 An additional fee applies for this service which is costed into quotes.

 Yes, timber sheds don't require a concrete floor; but you can include a concrete floor if requested.
 To all or selected bays only.

 Do I need a building consent?

 Farm buildings will usually require a building consent.
 In some cases, non-habitable farm sheds in rural locations maybe exempt from needing a building consent.
 Contact your local council for confirmation.

-Contact your local store for information.
-While Harrier specialises in non-habitable sheds they may have contact details for builders or designers who can assist with habitable sheds.
+Contact Harrier for information.
+While Harrier specialises in non-habitable sheds we can assist with habitable sheds.